Staying Quiet is a Career Risk: 3 Fixes

 In an increasingly challenging job market, the squeaky wheel gets the grease.
 Whether you’re navigating your current role (from the C-suite on down) or pursuing your next opportunity, self-marketing in your career is no longer optional—it’s essential.

-Here are two high-impact ways to do it.
-(I’ll share more in future posts.)
+Here are three high-impact ways to do it.

 On the Job: Create a Five-Second Pitch